drocheam/optrace/docs/source/usage/image.rst

    img = ot.RGBImage(img_data, extent=[-0.2, 0.3, 0.08, 0.15])

-Note that the image data now has to have three channels and lie in the range [0, 1].
-For demonstration purposes this time the `extent` parameter was used.

 It is also possible to load image files.
-For this, the data is specified as path string like the following:
+For this, the data is specified as relative or absolute path string:

 .. code-block:: python

    img = ot.RGBImage("image_file.png", extent=[-0.2, 0.3, 0.08, 0.15])

-While image files typically have three channels, it is also possible to load LinearImages.
-However, it has to be ensured, that there is no significant coloring included, otherwise an exception is thrown.
+Load a LinearImage is also possible.
+However, in the case of a three channel image file, there can't be any significant coloring.
+An exception gets thrown in that case.
-If this is the case, either remove color information from the file or convert it to a color space without colors.
+If this is the case, either remove color information or convert it to an achromatic color space.

 |RGBImage| presets are available in :numref:`image_presets`.
-For convolution there are multiple PSF presets, that are |LinearImage| objects, see :numref:`psf_preset_gallery`.
+For convolution there are multiple PSF |LinearImage| presets, see :numref:`psf_preset_gallery`.

 .. _rimage_rendering: